GloriEvo/GloriEvo/README.md

 ◦ Under 14.

-◦ Fakeclaimers
+◦ Fakeclaimers.
+You don't know what's going on in someone else's head.

 ◦ "Doubles DNI" in the context of fictionkins & adjecent, doesn't apply to non-sharing yumeshippers.

-◦ "DNI if you like / think you like [insert thing] more than me" I heavily dislike entitlement like this.
+◦ "DNI if you like / think you like [insert thing] more than me."
+I heavily dislike entitlement like this.

 </details>